MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-local-source.md

 ## Step 1: Create shared folders for installation files

 Because you're deploying Microsoft 365 Apps from a local source, you have to create folders to store the installation files.
-You'll create one parent folder and two child folders, one for the Current Channel group, and one for the Monthly Enterprise Channel group.
+You'll create one parent folder and two child folders, one for the Current Channel sources, and one for the Monthly Enterprise Channel sources.

 1. Create the following folders: